Fantasy-Hv/kde-coherent-color-scheme/README.md

 ### Common Issues

-**Issue**: "Cannot find color-config-injector"
-- **Solution**: Ensure the executable is built and in PATH or specify full path

 **Issue**: "pywal not found"
 - **Solution**: Install pywal: `sudo pacman -S pywal`

 **Issue**: Colors not updating in applications
-- **Solution**: Restart affected applications or send D-Bus config reload signal
+- make sure you set the correct color mapping to your expected field in color-config.txt

 **Issue**: Daemon not detecting wallpaper changes
-- **Solution**: Check if qdbus6 is installed and D-Bus is running
+- **Solution**: Check if qdbus6 is installed and D-Bus is running or try to set polling_interval to a smaller value.

 ### Log Files